levimatther/metaapi-node.js-sdk/readme.md

 ## Access MetaTrader account via RPC API
 RPC API let you query the trading terminal state.
-You should use RPC API if you develop trading monitoring apps like myfx book or other simple trading apps.
+You should use RPC API if you develop trading monitoring apps like myfxbook or other simple trading apps.

 You should create your account with automatic synchronization mode if